 - e.
-On October 13, 1989, during consideration of the Omnibus Budget Reconciliation Act of 1989, the Senate adopted Mitchell Amendment No. 1004 by voice vote.
-The amendment struck extraneous matter from the bill; its stated purpose was "to strike all matter from the bill that does not reduce the deficit"; (see the Congressional Record, daily edition (October 13, 1989), p.
-S13349). - f.
-The point of order was not sustained against that part of Section 7803(a) proposing a new Section 2106 of the Social Security Act.
+On October 13, 1989, during consideration of the Omnibus Budget Reconciliation Act of 1989, the Senate adopted Mitchell Amendment l amendment struck extraneous matter from the bill; its stated purpose was "to strike all matter from the bill that does not reduce the defi Record, daily edition (October 13, 1989), p.
+S13349. - f.
+The point of order was not sustained against that part of Section 7803(a) proposing a new Section 2106 of the Social Security Act. - g.
+This short title, included in the conference report to the budget reconciliation act (H.Rept.
+115-466, H.R.
+1), was stricken on a point of or indicated in the table.
+As a result, the measure as enacted is referenced by its official title, "An Act to provide for reconciliation pursuant t concurrent resolution on the budget for fiscal year 2018." - Referred to as the "Inflation Reduction Act of 2022."
+This short title, which was included in the Schumer Modified Amendment No. 5194, order under the Byrd rule, as indicated in the table.